Back to top

 South County Pet Waste Outreach

 • Valley Water continues to work with Santa Clara County and the cities of Morgan Hill and Gilroy to conduct the South County Pet Waste Outreach project.
 The most recent effort included the production of postcard-sized outreach materials for distribution at local veterinary clinics, boarding facilities, pet stores, and outreach events in Morgan Hill and Gilroy.
-South County Partners are evaluating the next iteration of this project for FY24.
+For FY24, Cities of Morgan Hill and Gilroy continue to distribute the remaining post-card sized outreach materials from FY23 to the identified facilities and outreach events.
+Additionally, the City of Morgan Hill is developing an animation video for electronic distribution in FY25.

 South County Nutrient Program